IBM/data-prep-kit/transforms/universal/ededup/ray/README.md

 * _hash_cpu_ - specifies an amount of CPUs per hash actor
 * _num_hashes_ - specifies number of hash actors
 * _doc_column_ - specifies name of the column containing documents
-* _ededup_doc_id_column_ - specifies the name of the column containing a document id
+* _doc_id_column_ - specifies the name of the column containing a document id
-* _ededup_use_snapshot_ - specifies that ededup execution starts from a set of already seen hashes.
+* _use_snapshot_ - specifies that ededup execution starts from a set of already seen hashes.
 This can be used for the incremental ededup execution
-* _snapshot_directory_ - specifies a directory from which transforms are read.
+* _snapshot_directory_ - specifies a directory from which snapshots are read.
 If this is not specified, a default location (output_folder/snapshot is used)

 We also provide an [estimate](src/cluster_estimator.py) to roughly determine cluster size for running transformer.

+## Snapshotting

+In the current implementation we also provide snapshotting.
+At the end of execution, the content of the hash cache to storage (local disk or S3).
+The reason this is done is to enable incremental execution of dedup.
+You can run dedup on a set of existing files and snapshot the hash cache.
+Now when additional files come in, instead of running dedup on all the files, you can load snapshot from the previous run and run dedup only on new files

 ## Running